paxxion/country-load/README.md

 `craft.countryLoad.countries(lang)`

 This gives you an array of countries and country codes.
-By default it will use currentSite.language but you can pass an optional parameter.
+By default it will use currentSite.language but you can pass an optional parameter in order to localize country names.

 The result array is always split into `base` and `promoted` countries.
 This makes it much easier to handle on the frontend but if you don’t like it you can just merge the two arrays.